Tata-Innovation-Center/Tata-Innovation-Center.github.io/docs/network-theory/contagion-in-social-networks.md

 $$

 ### Theorem 1
 Given a plain networked coordination game G induced by $$G =(V, E)$$, with adoption threshold t, a set S is cascading w.r.t.
-G if and only if there does not exist a set of nodes $$T \subseteq V \backlash S$$ having density 1 − t
+G if and only if there does not exist a set of nodes$$T \subseteq V \backslash S
+$$ having density 1 − t

 ### The Computational Complexity of Finding the Small Cascading Sets